quantumsized/Oven_temp_control/README.md

 As for other parts such as mini breadboards, LCD displays, rotary encoders, and arduino tech, I use http://www.ebay.com/ for those.
 This would also be true for LEDs and LED strips.
 The other small components such as resistors, fuses, peizo buzzers, optoisolators, small signal transistors, and voltage regulators, I get those from other small electronics I have disassembled.
-I putrchased my STP60NF06 N-FET from Mouser Electronics: http://www.mouser.com/
+I purchased my STP60NF06 N-FET from Mouser Electronics: http://www.mouser.com/

 I will also post a picture of my make-up of this project at some point.